Module constriction.symbol

 Copies the compressed data out of the encoder.
 Thus, if you continue to encode symbols on the encoder, those won't affect what you will be able to decode on the decoder.

-class StackCoder (self, compressed)
+class StackCoder (compressed=None)

 A container of compressed bits that allows appending and consuming bits from the same end.